-NGRAIN (Canada) Corporation ("NGRAIN"), based in Vancouver, enables organizations to dramatically improve the effectiveness and lower the cost of equipment training and maintenance support systems through the use of highly interactive 3D simulations.
-Based on its breakthrough 3D graphics technology, NGRAIN products deliver unparalleled real-time 3D interactivity on common PCs.
-NGRAIN has received a \$10 million investment from Tandem Expansion Fund for the pursuit of growth opportunities in the development of equipment maintenance training solutions.
+nGRAIN (Canada) Corporation nGRAIN (Canada) Corporation ("nGRAIN"), based in Vancouver, enables organizations to dramatically improve the effectiveness and lower the cost of equipment training and maintenance support systems through the use of highly interactive 3D simulations.
+Based on its breakthrough 3D graphics technology, nGRAIN products deliver unparalleled real-time 3D interactivity on common PCs. nGrain has received a \$10 million investment from Tandem Expansion Fund for the pursuit of growth opportunities in the development of equipment maintenance training solutions. nGrain employs approximately 100 individuals in B.C.

 Ostara Nutrient Recovery Technologies Inc. ("Ostara") is a water purification company that uses technology developed at the University of British Columbia to recycle wastewater into a commercial-grade fertilizer product called Crystal Green.
 VantagePoint Venture Partners led a US \$10.5 million financing of Ostara to accelerate the commercialization of the technology for municipalities and ethanol biofuel plans across North America.
 VantagePoint Venture Partners made a US \$9 million investment, with the balance invested by Frog Capital.
+Ostara has 48 full-time equivalent employees in B.C.